ianrenton/ianrenton.com/_planesailing/2020-10-01-antenna-and-receiver.markdown

 However, I thought I'd give it a try anyway.
 I used a [Diamond X-50 antenna](https://www.nevadaradio.co.uk/product/diamond-x-50/), which has internal elements tuned for both the 2m and 70cm bands and thus can be used for general hamming when not in use as an AIS tracker.
 I re-used the stock RTL-SDR tuner to receive the AIS signals.

 Performance is, to be honest, poor&mdash;but I wasn't expecting great things.
-My "to do" list for the Plane Sailing setup includes trying out filters, pre-amps and possibly a directional antenna in order to improve sensitivity (after all, there aren't likely to be too many ships to the north of the receiver!)
-However, none of these will solve the main line-of-sight problem, so I'm resisting the urge to throw too much money at it.
+I have since added an [Uputronics AIS filtered pre-amp](https://store.uputronics.com/index.php?route=product/product&product_id=93) to the receiver but any increase in performance has been modest&mdash;there really is no cheating the laws of physics.
+However, I regularly get some packets off 4-5 ships on a bad day, up to 20-30 on a nice summer day, so it's good enough for me.

 ## APRS Receiver